gregoryreyes/gregoryreyes/README.md

 I'm Greg.
 A rising Developer, creative thinker, and resilient problem solver who is always looking for new opportunities to learn more about the world.

-- 🔭 I’m currently working on completing [heWitUs](https://hewitus.com/), a basketball league/tournament/team management app built with the MERN stack.
+- 🔭 I’m currently working on completing [heWitUs](https://hewitus.com/), a basketball league/tournament/team management app built using the MERN stack.
-- ⚡ Fun fact: When I'm not coding, I can likely be found either at a local basketball court shooting hoops, at a rehearsal studio playing guitar, or in a living room somewhere listening to the Velvet Underground.
+- ⚡ Fun fact: When I'm not coding, I can likely be found either at a local basketball court shooting hoops, at a rehearsal studio playing guitar, or in a living room somewhere spinning vinyl.

 <!--
 **gregoryreyes/gregoryreyes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.